Reckless Driving Violations and Penalties

 Specific penalties differ by state but often include jail, fines, probation, and license suspension.

+Jail time is definitely a possibility in reckless driving cases.
 Reckless driving as a misdemeanor offense typically carries up to six months or a year in jail.
 However, as a felony, reckless driving can result in a year or more in prison.
-Offenses involving serious injuries or death often carry the possibility of a long prison sentence like ten years or more.
+Offenses involving serious injuries or death often carry the possibility of a long prison sentence like 10 years or more.
+Given a defendant's lack of regard for others' safety in a reckless driving case, a judge may use at least some jail time to drive home the seriousness of the offense.

 Speak to an Attorney

-Anyone facing a reckless driving charge should always consult a local criminal defense attorney before taking any further steps in their case.
-A local attorney will know how local prosecutors and courts handle reckless driving charges, what the state requirements are, and will have experience dealing with reckless driving and other traffic offenses.
-Even if you have never been convicted of a crime and don't believe you are guilty of the charge, reckless driving is a serious offense that has significant consequences, including an impact on your ability to obtain insurance.
-Don't dismiss a reckless driving charge as simply another traffic ticket, and speak to a criminal defense attorney as soon as possible.
+Anyone facing a reckless driving charge should consult a local criminal defense attorney.
+A local attorney will know how local prosecutors and courts handle reckless driving charges.
+Even if you've never been convicted of a crime and don't believe you are guilty, reckless driving is a serious offense that has significant consequences, including an impact on your ability to obtain insurance.
+Don't dismiss a reckless driving charge as simply another traffic ticket.
+Speak to a criminal defense attorney as soon as possible.

 Talk to a Lawyer